 In the east, Puerto Rico’s salsa music and dancing will keep you out until the morning light.
 Prefer the outdoors?
 El Yunque National Forest is always worth a hike to get in touch with nature.
 Guided tours are available if you want to learn more about this precious area—the only tropical rainforest in the United States.
 It’s also a scenic place to work off the cocina criolla you may have binged on earlier in the day.

 The ultimate choice in the Eastern versus Western Caribbean debate is where to stay.
 We recommend a cruise.
 After all, with gourmet meals, sumptuous beds and impeccable service, a cruise makes the best choice for travel to each distinct island.
 On a Celebrity Cruises voyage, you can travel to one region or to every Caribbean region mentioned in this article.
-Contact one of our expert travel specialists today to learn more about which Celebrity Cruises itinerary matches your vacation needs the best.
+Contact one of our expert travel agents today to learn more about which Celebrity Cruises itinerary matches your vacation needs the best.